ibexa/documentation-user/docs/search_engine_optimization/work_with_seo.md

 You can preview what the actual SEO tags for a specific content item will look like when they are passed to a search engine or social media platform.

-1. In Content Tree, navigate to the content item.
+1. In content tree, navigate to the content item.
 2. On the content item details screen, click the SEO tab.
 3. Review the contents of the **resolved** fields.